Thermodynamics of Kerr black hole: Tsallis-Cirto composition law and entropy quantization: Conclusion

 \section{Conclusion}

 We applied the composition law generated by the Tsallis-Cirto $\delta=2$ statistics to the Kerr black hole and expressed the entropy of black hole via the entropies of its outer and inner horizons.
 In this approach we obtained that the entropy of Kerr black hole is the sum of contributions from its mass $M$ and angular momentum $J$, i.e. $S(M,J)=S(M,0) + 4\pi \sqrt{J(J+1)}$, where $S(M,0)$ is the entropy of the Schwarzschild black hole.
-In the thermodynamic limit $J\gg 1$ this gives ${\partial S}/{\partial J}{\big |}_M = 4\pi$.
+In the thermodynamic limit $J\gg 1$ this gives ${\partial S}/{\partial J}{\big |}_M = 4\pi$, while the angular velocity of the rotating black hole is expressed in terms of its temperature, $\Omega=4\pi T$.
 When the Kerr black hole with $J\gg 1$ absorbs or emits a massless particle with spin $s_z=\pm 1/2$, its entropy changes by $|\Delta S| = 2\pi$.

 This is different from the thermodynamics of the Reissner-Nordstr\"om black hole, where the application of the Tsallis-Cirto $\delta=2$ statistics shows that the full entropy of the RN black hole depends only on mass $M$ and does not depend on its charge $Q$, i.e. $S(M,Q)=S(M,0)$.
-It will be interesting to apply this aprpoach to the more complicated black holes, such as Kerr-Newman black hole.
+This agrees with possibility to adiabatically transform the entropy of the RN black hole to the entropy of the Schwarzschild black hole by adiabatically reducing the fine structure constant $\alpha$ to zero.

+Using the Tsallis-Cirto $\delta=2$ statistics we also obtained the entropy of the Kerr-Newman black hole with its inner and outer horizons, $S(M,J,Q)= S(M,0,0) + 2\pi\left( \sqrt{\alpha^2 Q^4 +4J^2} - \alpha Q^2 \right)$.
+As distinct from the RN black hole with $J=0$, this entropy does depend on $\alpha$ parameter.
+This demonstrates that while there is an adiabatic path between the Reissner-Nordström and Schwarzschild black holes, there is no adiabatic path between the Kerr-Newman and Kerr black holes.

+To further substantiate the applicability of the Tsallis-Cirto $\delta=2$ statistics to the composition law for event horizons, we considered a Schwarzschild-de Sitter black hole and demonstrated that the dS Matrix Theory proposed by Susskind\cite{Susskind2023} indeed works.